rmsk2/pwman/README.md

 The `bkp` command can be used  to store a local backup of any password safe.
 When the password safe is stored at a WebDAV location `bkp` allows you to perform the backup without first explcitly mounting the WebDAV share as a local drive.

+The `otp` command can be used to calculate TOTP token values from an entry, if that entry contains a valid TOTP-URL.
+The token is recacalculated each second.
+You can suppress recalculation by adding the option `-oneshot`.

 The `qrc` command allows to represent the contents of an entry as a QR code.
 For this pupose a new file is created which is subsequently displayed using the viewer program specified in the `RUSTPWMAN_VIEWER` environment variable.
 You probably want to delete the file after you have